 Despite the toxicity of the foliage, Monstera is kept for its leaves, which are quite big and showy with large lobes marked by elongated holes which develop over time.

-Unfortunately, yellowing leaves are a common malady of Monstera plants.
-In this article, we discuss this problem and offer solutions to help prevent and treat yellowing leaves on Monstera.
+Unfortunately, over time many people wonder “Why is my monstera turning yellow” a common malady of Monstera plants.
+In this article, we discuss this problem and offer solutions to help prevent and treat yellowing monstera leaves.
 Read on to learn more.

-Provide These Conditions to Prevent Monstera Leaves Turning Yellow
+Provide These Conditions to Prevent Monstera Plant Leaves Turning Yellow

 This tropical plant must be kept in settings with consistently warm temperatures ranging between 60° – 85° degrees Fahrenheit.
 It likes very high humidity and lots of bright, indirect sunlight.